-Lab Sessions Students must register for and attend lab sessions each week.
-We will have a signup mechanism for you that will enable you to choose a time that works for you.
+Lab Sessions Students must attend lab sessions each week.
+We will have a signup mechanism for you that will enable you to choose a time that works for you (and taking time zones into account).
 Lab sessions will be held online and guided by one or both of your instructors.
-Attendance at the lab session for which you are registered is mandatory.
+Attendance at the lab session for which you are signed up is mandatory.